 Certain Proof debuted at the Vail Film Festival and was also shown at festivals in Seattle, Los Angeles, Wilmington and Southern Appalachia to much acclaim.
 Local screenings included the Frank Porter Graham Development Institute –UNC-Chapel Hill, Merck Corporation, and William Peace University (Fall, 2012).

-On May 1 and 2, New Voices joined with Simon & Schuster Publishing and Quail Ridge Books to bring noted children’s author, Sharon Draper, to the Triangle area.
+New Voices joined with Simon & Schuster Publishing and Quail Ridge Books to bring noted children’s author, Sharon Draper, to the Triangle area.
 Draper, whose recent novel Out of My Mind, tells the story of a New Voices-like child–eleven- year- old Melody who is unable to speak or walk.
 The novel chronicles Melody’s frustrations and successes as she is given the opportunity to communicate.

 New Voices arranged for Draper, a two time Coretta Scott King award winning author, to visit three Triangle area schools—Durham’s Lowes Grove Middle School and Wake County’s Wakefield Middle School and Martin Middle School—as well as William Peace University.
 In addition New Voices teamed with Quail Ridge Books for an opportunity for the general public to hear Draper’s remarks about Out of My Mind.
 Currently New Voices is conducting a drive to place copies of Out of My Mind in North Carolina schools.